rafageist/rafageist.com/documentation/07-situations-and-fit.md

 # Situations and fit

 ## Who this space welcomes
+- Early talent (approx 11-15): strong curiosity, basic digital familiarity, and the maturity to reason about problems, not just follow steps.
 - Pre-university mentees (16+): preparing for software engineering studies and building foundations before coursework begins.
 - University mentees: filling gaps in algorithms, data structures, and systems reasoning.
 - Early career mentees: strengthening design and architecture when systems start to matter.
+- Explorers with vocation: not yet programming, but comfortable using a computer and ready to commit time and effort to see if software engineering is a fit.

 ## Common situations I help with
 - "I can build features, but I do not really understand the system behind them."